 While the media has a tendency to sensationalise and people often do exaggerate about the levels of safety in Johannesburg, crime is a fairly common occurrence and is a cause for caution.
 Most violent and sexual crimes in the city happen in impoverished areas that the majority of expats will never venture into.
 Petty theft, car break-ins, muggings and home invasions are real threats, however.
 To a lesser extent, but still a much larger extent than most expats will be used to, carjackings and theft are also known to occur.

 + PRO: Private security is world class

 South Africa has a large private security industry.
-With fast response times, integrated alarm systems and a range of specialised services available, hiring a private security firm is the most effective way to guard against being a victim of crime in Johannesburg.
-There has also been an increase in the number of gated communities around the city which often have full-time security and are therefore safer than free-standing houses.
+With fast response times, integrated alarm systems and a range of specialised services available, hiring a private security firm is the most effective way to guard against crime in Johannesburg.
+There has also been an increase in the number of gated communities around the city, which often have full-time security and are therefore safer than free-standing houses.

 Working and doing business in Johannesburg

 + PRO: Business is always booming

 One of the top financial hubs of Africa, Johannesburg is home to the headquarters of a large number of local and international businesses and corporations.
 People from all over move to the city for professional opportunities, and many people find them.